microsoft/verisol/INSTALL.md

 ## Dependencies

 > NOTE: We currently provide instructions for Windows.
-Instructions for Linux coming soon!
+Instructions for Linux and OSX are [here](https://github.com/Microsoft/verisol/wiki)

 Install .NET Core 2.2 from [here](https://dotnet.microsoft.com/download/dotnet-core/2.2#sdk-2.2.106) (for Windows)